jeffhung/rpm.make/README.md

 cp /vagrant/works/cpuid-20140123/*.spec .
 ```

-The extracted `.spec` file will be put in current directory.
+The extracted `.spec` file will be renamed to `.spec.in` and be put in current
+directory.
+So you could modify it and use `rpm-pack` later to package the RPM
+based on the `.spec.in` file enhanced by you.